abhishekSolanki01/notes-meteor/readme.md

-# BOILER PLATE

-> INCLUDE react and auth setup.
+# Note Web App

+> A simple notes keeping web application build using Meteor and React.

+> Tested using Motcha.